-We educate about 250 students per month in our Drivers Improvement class, offered in Stafford and Fredericksburg areas.
-We have a regular schedule offering classes every Saturday and Sunday as well as different days during the week.
-Its easy to find a day that fits your schedule, with A+ Driving School we take pride in offering classes and flexibility to work with almost anyones’ schedule.
+We educate about 250 students per month in our Drivers Improvement class, offered in person and online.
+We have a regular schedule offering classes on Saturdays and Sundays as well as different days during the week.
+It’s easy to find a day that fits your schedule, with A+ Driving School we take pride in offering classes and flexibility to work with almost anyone’s’ schedule.

 If you’ve been issued a ticket, been to court and the judge ordered driving school, or you’re trying to regain points on your driving record, this 8-hour class is for you.

 You will receive five safe driving points if you voluntarily complete a driver improvement clinic (if eligible by the DMV).
 This is allowed only once every 24 months.

 Safe driving points will not be awarded if clinic attendance is for court. (unless you have documentation from the court allowing us to issue you good points if eligible by DMV)

 We offer this course online as well as in person.
 To take this course online please go to www.aplusdrivingschoolonline.com

 Demerit points are assigned when you are convicted of a traffic violation and remain valid for two years from the date you commit the offense.

 Safe driving points are assigned for each full calendar year that you hold a valid Virginia driver’s license and drive without any violations or suspensions.

 In some cases, you may also earn safe driving points by completing a driver improvement clinic.